-Platform-as-a-Service, better yet PaaS is a cloud computing service where vendors supply a cloud-based platform enabling clients to develop, host, and run applications.
+Platform-as-a-Service, or better yet PaaS is a cloud computing service where vendors supply a cloud-based platform enabling clients to develop, host, and run applications.
 It is amongst the three cloud computing service models.
 Is PaaS a Public Cloud or a Private Cloud, let’s explore all the possibilities.

 As a PaaS client, you primarily rent all the resources needed to build applications from a cloud provider, including infrastructure, operating systems, and development tools.
 This service mainly simplifies the development of web applications for you as a developer because the backend management happens in the background.